stelzinga/MF/MGT_80.Tools.md

 5. Perform an *Analysis* of the Comparison and, if relevant;
 6. Define a *Remediation*;
 7. Keep a *Written Trail* of 1-6, use it to *Report* and track Remediation.
-8. Add the name of the *Subject Matter Specialists* or *SME*

-The first seven steps are directly from [MGT: 99.Legend ## Controlling].
-The last step aids greatly in case there are questions on the Check.

 Purpose
 In above 7 steps, Purpose is key in setting up a Check.
 It sets out what the Check is to achieve ultimately.
 In many cases Checks are designed to avoid the occurrence of Risk, or to assure a minimum level of quality or performance has been reached.
-The Purpose will explain this Risk (including how it can materilaise), or what the mimimum level of quality or performance is (including what influences it).
+The Purpose will explain this Risk (including how it can materialise), or what the minimum level of quality or performance is (including what influences it).
 It will also explain how the Check helps avoiding the Risk, or helps assuring a minimum level quality or Performance.
 This section may depend on the next step.
+The purpose can also provide additional information including:
+- How the check is to be performed  i.e. where to get the data, how to get the data, how to process the data etc.
+- The names of Subject Matter Specialists who can help with more difficult findings
+- The names of the people to be informed
+- Etc.

 Baseline
-The Baseline defines what exactly needs to be measured, and critically, the thresholds at which a *Breach* is deemed to have occured i.e., the variance or dispersion allowed from the Benchmark.
+The Baseline defines what exactly needs to be measured, and critically, the thresholds at which a *Breach* is deemed to have occurred i.e., the variance or dispersion allowed from the Benchmark.
 A Baseline depends on a good understanding of the Purpose.
 The Baseline may require insight in the next step: the definition of Baseline has potentially a dependency on how a Measurement can be performed in the first place.
 It is possible that there are more than one type of Breaches in a single Check.
-These are referred to as *Breach Types* and establishing these at the start of the design of the Check greatly helps in the Remedation step.
+These are referred to as *Breach Types* and establishing these at the start of the design of the Check greatly helps in the Remediation step.

 Measurement
 Once the Baseline is established the actual work takes place: Measurement.
-Ultimately, a Check relies on Info prod;1uced from Data.
+Ultimately, a Check relies on Info produced from Data.
 Measurement consists both of collecting Data (potentially from several sources, and including cleaning, transforming, enriching etc) and then establishing some Info from that Data (potentially different forms of Info).
-Note that Data can be both quantitatve as well as qualitative.
+Note that Data can be both quantitative as well as qualitative.
 Measurement is heavily proceduralised, which allows to accurately reproduce the same Info over and over.
 This step includes rendering the Info in the desired format to be able to compare where applicable: numbers, ratio, graph,...
 NB: Data represent facts, Info is them organisation and interpretation of those facts.